kiblik/DefectDojo-Inc-Documentation/proprietary_plugins/smart_upload.md

 ![Start Smart Upload](../../images/su-upload.png)

-This will prompt the user to fill out information pertaining to the scan file(s) being uploaded, similar to the way importing is completed in other parts of Defect Dojo.
+This will prompt the user to fill out information pertaining to the scan file(s) being uploaded, similar to the way importing is completed in other parts of DefectDojo.
 Once all data in the form is completed, submit the form.

 ![Import Findings](../../images/su-import.png)